- This event has passed.

 Course and equipment logistics require that runners not exceed 15 minutes per mile.
 Do not attempt Riley’s Rumble if you are not confident of completing the course at that pace.

-Water, Gatorade, and ice will be provided approximately every two miles along the course and at the start/finish.
+Water, Gatorade, and ice will be provided every two to three miles along the course and at the start/finish.
 Gels will be available at water stop #3 (mile 6 at the Taylor School).
 Popsicles will be provided just after the turnaround between mile 8 and 9.
-(Popsicle Protocol: Just before the turnaround, yell out your color preference and after the turnaround, the volunteers will have it ready for you!)
+(Popsicle Protocol: Just before the turnaround, yell out your flavor preference and after the turnaround, the volunteers will have it ready for you!)
+This year, we are featuring Sqwincher Sqweeze pops which are 3 oz, 45 calories, and have 25mg of sodium and 15mg of potassium.
+Let us know whether or not you like them.

 There are portapotties at the start/finish but not along the course.
 Beware of venturing off-road – poison ivy is rampant in the forest.

-Archives of earlier years are available through mcrrc.org or by direct link (results, photos).
+Archives of earlier years are available through mcrrc.org.

 There is plenty of free parking at the SoccerPlex.
 Nonetheless, we encourage carpooling to minimize parking hassles and to preserve our environment.